How to Buy a Walkie Talkie for Cruise Ship

 Currently, one of the best walkie-talkies that the market has for you, the Motorola MH230R is an all-around great radio crafted with versatility in mind.

-This might be your best pick if you want to spend your money on a quality and a highly reliable handie talkie.
+This might be your best pick if you want to spend your money on quality and a highly reliable handie talkie.

 Besides its basic design that suggests incredible ease of use, this radio promises up to 26 miles of coverage in an open area, 6 miles in open water, and 1 mile in a cruise ship.